MaartenGr/BERTopic/docs/tutorial/embeddings/embeddings.md

 ### **Spacy**
 [Spacy](https://github.com/explosion/spaCy) is an amazing framework for processing text.
 There are many models available across many languages for modeling text.

- allows you to choose almost any embedding model that is publicly available.
-Flair can be used as follows:

 To use Spacy's non-transformer models in BERTopic: